Student bills:

 3. Find out if you’re on a metered or standard tariff

-For a full explanation, check out our guide: How to set up your water bill
+For a full explanation, check out our guide on how to set up your water bill.

 How to set up your TV licence